puppetlabs/puppet-docs/source/guides/custom_functions.markdown

 Basically, to get a fact's or variable's value, you just call lookupvar('name').

-## Accessing Files

-If your function will be accessing files, then you need to let the parser know that it must recompile the configuration if that file changes.
-In 0.23.2, this can be achieved by adding this to the
-function:

-    self.interp.newfile($filename)

-In release 0.25.x and later, this has changed to

-    parser = Puppet::Parser::Parser.new(environment)
-    parser.watch\_file($filename)

-Finally, an example.
-This function takes a filename as argument and returns the last line of that file as its value:

-    module Puppet::Parser::Functions
-      newfunction(:file_last_line, :type => :rvalue) do |args|
-        self.interp.newfile(args[0])
-        lines = IO.readlines(args[0])
-        lines[lines.length - 1]
-      end
-    end

-A directory name may also be passed.
-The exact behaviour may be platform-dependent, but on my GNU/Linux system, this caused it to watch for files being added, removed, or modified in that directory.

-Note that there may be a delay before Puppet picks up the changed file, so if your Puppet clients are contacting the master very regularly (I test with a 3 second delay), then it may be a few runs through the configuration before the file change is detected.

 ## Calling Functions from Functions

 Functions can be accessed from other functions by prefixing them